mandatoryhashtags/Gen6/gen6/Veilbound/Bestiary.md

 ### Tips for Hunters
 - **Dispel Magic:** Can deactivate a golem if cast correctly.
-- **Speed and Agility:** Use speed and agility to avoid their slow, powerful attacks.
+- **Speed and Dexterity:** Use speed and agility to avoid their slow, powerful attacks.
 - **Target the Runes:** Look for and damage the magical runes that animate them.
 - **Elemental Attacks:** Use fire or acid to slowly wear down their tough exterior.